fsmb/api-docs/docs/authentication.md

   -d 'client_id={id}&client_secret={secret}&scope={scope}&grant_type=client_credentials'
 ```

-For each call to an FSMB API ensure the `Authentication` header is set.
+For each call to an FSMB API, ensure the `Authorization` header is set.
 The value will be of the form `Bearer {access_token}` where `{access_token}` is the token obtained earlier.
 Do not include the brackets in the value.

 ```shell
 curl -X GET \